CV

 Stalder, D., & Anderson, K. (2014).
 Are depressed individuals more susceptible to cognitive dissonance?
 Current Research in Social Psychology, 22(5), 10-19.

-Sholander, P., Anderson, K., Flores-Robles, G., & Wout, D. Political friendship diversity and learning goals affect social identity threat and interaction outcomes of liberals in the United States.
+Sholander, P., Anderson, K., Flores-Robles, G., & Wout, D. Political friendship diversity and learning goals affect social identity threat and interaction outcomes of liberals and conservatives in the United States.
 Manuscript in preparation.

 Anderson, K. Intraminority relations between White disabled people and nondisabled racial minorities: An integrative review.
 Manuscript in preparation.